Haqquee/Persona-UnrealEngine/README.md

 ## How it Works
 ### NVIDIA and LangChain
 This project is divided into two parts.
 The first is a generative AI application that uses LangChain and Mixtral-8x22b-Instruct-v0.1 LLM, hosted on NVIDIA NIM, to allow for the creation of Personas that can be chatted with seamlessly.
-This application takes the poweful tools provided by LangChain to setup conversation chains that helps structure the conversation based on the given input.
+This application takes the powerful tools provided by LangChain to setup conversation chains that help structure the conversation based on the given input.
 A custom prompt template is defined to structure the input for the language model.
-Additionally, a custom memory class is extendended from LangChain's existing 'ConversationBufferMemory' class, to provide memory storage, where memory can be written to and loaded from files, allowing for consistent interactions across sessions.
+Additionally, a custom memory class is extendend from LangChain's existing 'ConversationBufferMemory' class, to provide memory storage, where memory can be written to and loaded from files, allowing for consistent interactions across sessions.
 This application can be interacted with through a local API built using FastAPI.

 ### Unreal Engine
 The second part of this project deals with Unreal Engine.
 A custom component called Persona Component is created using C++ within the engine.
 This component can be attached to any character or actor within the game-world (in Unreal Engine an actor is any object that can be placed into a level).
-The Persona component allows the user to give a character their own unique background, and the component contains necessary functions that allow for the character to interact with the game world with the use of LLM generated responses.
+The Persona component allows the user to give a character their own unique background, and the component contains necessary functions that allow for the character to interact with the game world with the use of LLM-generated responses.
 It does this by communicating with the API that was created in the first part.
-The help of LangChain allows for these interactions to be stored in a memory archive for each individual character, so that they remember previous conversations and any useful data.
+The help of LangChain allows for these interactions to be stored in a memory archive for each individual character so that they remember previous conversations and any useful data.

 ### Key Directories and Files